Delaware February 23, 2019

 We grew up spotting birds along the river and marshes, so we can point out even the rarest beauties from a distance.
 It's a weird Delaware habit that sticks with us forever.

 12. For as small as we are, Delaware is a very divided state.

 Does slower lower start at the canal?
-Do the "Lower Slower" people just want a license plate that says "LSD?"
+Do the "Lower Slower" people just want a bumper sticker that says "LSD?"
 Discuss!